Resource Lifecycle

 Each operation on a resource follows a well-defined lifecycle.
 This flow ensures clear separation of concerns between reading data, applying business logic, and producing the final response.

-The request is matched to a Resource
+The request is matched to a Resource and an Operation using metadata collected from attributes (eg #[AsResource]).

 This step defines which provider, processor, and responder should handle the request.